kvntynito/1-secops-detentions-sentinel/README.md

 - `.github/` – issue/PR templates

 ## 🧪 Lab Setup (Quick Start)
-- Host: Proxmox/VMWare/Hyper-V/Docker (choose one)
+**Host Options**
+- Proxmox
+- VMware
+- Hyper-V
+- Docker

+**Lab Machines**
-- VMs: Windows Server 2019, Ubuntu 22.04, Kali
+- Windows Server 2019
+- Ubuntu 22.04
+- Kali Linux

+**Network**
-- Network: pfSense with two VLANs (Home / Lab)
+- pfSense
-- Cloud: Azure free tier
+- Two VLANs:
+  - Home
+  - Lab

+**Cloud (Azure)**
 - Microsoft Sentinel
 - Log Analytics Workspace
-  - Defender for Cloud
+- Microsoft Defender for Cloud
 - Azure AD / Entra ID

+This entire environment can be recreated with minimal cost using an Azure free trial.
 You can recreate this with minimal cost using an Azure trial subscription.

 ## ▶️ How to Run (Testing & Execution)